ilastik/ilastik.github.io/documentation/basics/headless.md

 For developers and power-users, you can run your own ilastik-dependent python scripts using the interpreter shipped within the ilastik install tree.
 The interpreter is located in the `bin` directory:

     # Linux
-    $ ./ilastik-1.1.7-Linux/bin/python -c "import ilastik; print ilastik.__version__"
+    $ ./ilastik-1.3.2-Linux/bin/python -c "import ilastik; print ilastik.__version__"
-    1.1.7
+    1.3.2

     # Mac
-    $ ./ilastik-1.1.7-OSX.app/Contents/ilastik-release/bin/python -c "import ilastik; print ilastik.__version__"
+    $ ./ilastik-1.3.2-OSX.app/Contents/ilastik-release/bin/python -c "import ilastik; print ilastik.__version__"
-    1.1.7
+    1.3.2

 ## Known Issues

-ilastik's headless mode will sometimes throw exceptions and output a stacktrace instead of letting you known why your command line arguments are wrong.
+ilastik's headless mode will sometimes throw exceptions and output a stack trace instead of letting you known why your command line arguments are wrong.
 Though those issues are being worked on, here are some hints and workarounds you can use to get by:

-### RuntimeError: Could not find one or more input files.
-See logged errors.
+* 'RuntimeError: Could not find one or more input files.
+See logged errors.'

-ilastik might be interpreting some arguments as files to be processed rather than command line flags.
-For example, if you use `--output-format png` (with a dash between 'output' and 'format') instead of `--output_format png` (with an underline), then the words `--output-format` and `png` might be interpreted as files to be processed by the workflow, and those probably won't be found in your machine.
+    If you're sure that all files passed as arguments to ilastik actually exist, then ilastik might be misinterpreting some arguments as files to be processed rather than command line flags.
+For example, if you use `--output-format png` (with a dash between 'output' and 'format') instead of `--output_format png` (with an underline), then the words `--output-format` and `png` might be interpreted as files to be processed by the workflow, and those probably won't be found in your machine, which will trigger the error.